ydb-platform/ydb/ydb/docs/ru/core/postgresql/_includes/functions.md

 }
 To retrieve the available track segments, you need to use the .key accessor operator to descend through surrounding JSON objects:

-$.track.segments
+...track.segments
 To retrieve the contents of an array, you typically use the [*] operator.
 For example, the following path will return the location coordinates for all the available track segments:

-$.track.segments[*].location
+...track.segments[*].location
-To return the coordinates of the first segment only, you can specify the corresponding subscript in the [] accessor operator.
+To return the coordinates of the first segment only, you can specify the corresponding subscript in the .. accessor operator.
 Recall that JSON array indexes are 0-relative:

-$.track.segments[0].location
+...track.segments[0].location
 The result of each path evaluation step can be processed by one or more jsonpath operators and methods listed in Section 9.16.2.2.
 Each method name must be preceded by a dot.
 For example, you can get the size of an array:

-$.track.segments.size()
+...track.segments.size()
 More examples of using jsonpath operators and methods within path expressions appear below in Section 9.16.2.2.

 When defining a path, you can also use one or more filter expressions that work similarly to the WHERE clause in SQL.
 A filter expression begins with a question mark and provides a condition in parentheses: